-These two areas in McGill's Faculty of Religious Studies collaborate in the exploration of religion, philosophy, theology, ethics, politics and social thought from ancient Greece to the modern West.
+These two areas in McGill's School of Religious Studies collaborate in the exploration of religion, philosophy, theology, ethics, politics and social thought from ancient Greece to the modern West.

 In Christian Thought & History research is conducted from the early patristic period to the present, with both Catholic and Protestant developments in view.
 Trinitarian theology through classical sources such as Irenaeus or Augustine, Reformation theology both Continental and English, and modern theology in its political and ethical dimensions receive special attention.